Strategies & tips

 With the help of KPIs such as brand awareness, usage duration, response rates for campaigns or customer surveys, the impact of promotional items can be analyzed in a targeted manner.

-5 Which promotional items work particularly well?
+5. which promotional items work particularly well?

 Useful, high-quality items such as notebooks, drinking bottles or USB sticks are particularly effective – ideally with a reference to the brand or target group.